 Consider how a real world cyberattack can harm a business.
 One of the more notorious hacker groups, Lizard Squad, successfully hacked into Sony’s PlayStation and Microsoft’s Xbox Live networks in 2014.
 That attack was purportedly launched through a large number of computers that the group had compromised.
 Some of those computers were likely in business networks, and any business whose systems were compromised can find that their own information has also been compromised.
 Thus, even though a business may not be part of a greater cyberattack, it can inadvertently be used to facilitate the attack, and in the process it can find itself liable for losses of customer data and information.
 Cyber crime insurance can reimburse a business for those losses.

 Cyber insurance carriers also have the expertise to help businesses minimize their own risk and exposure to a real-world attack.
 No business can anticipate every liability that might flow from a large-scale attack, but cyber insurance companies can highlight the more significant risks and confirm that a business is prepared to deal with those risks.

 Posted by Yanira Farray on 9:43 am, With 0 Reads, Filed under General News, Technology.
 You can follow any responses to this entry through the RSS 2.0.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.